ngolebiewski/CS50SQL-final-project-ng/studio_artist/DESIGN.md

 * What are the limitations of your design?
 * What might your database not be able to represent very well?

+## Dev notes

+* When using own machine, make the CLI output pretty with `.mode column` and `.headers on` via https://www.sqlite.org/cli.html section 5.